heikadog/zml/zml.md

 293. Tebya (@tebya.bsky.social), Le Guy (@zooeyzorro.bsky.social), and AnonymousDerg (@anonymousderg.bsky.social) are open zoophiles.
 294. Dawgy (@very.noisy.dog), Zetafloofz (@zetafloofz.bsky.social), zetacookies (@zetacookies.bsky.social) and mdouz (@mdouz.bsky.social) follow open zoophiles.
 295. palletzer (@palletzer.bsky.social), ZooKitty (@zookitty.bsky.social), Zetawolf (@zetapaw.bsky.social), thato (@thato12351151.bsky.social), and Jelix (@jelixcat.bsky.social) are open zoophiles.
+296. Zarky (@zarkyzeta.bsky.social) is an open zoophile.
+They referred to a meme claiming zoophiles and therians were the same thing as "one of our [memes]" in a conversation with zoophiles: (<https://archive.today/lPD8X>)